LegendsUnchained/vpx-standalone-alp4k/external/vpx-minions/README.md

 - Copy the contents of this repo folder to your USB drive
 - Add your personalized launcher.elf and rename it to vpx-minions.elf
-- Download the table listed above and copy all contents into this folder
+- Download the table listed above and copy all contents into the external/vpx-minions folder
-- Make sure the vpx, direct2bs, and ini files are all named the "exact" same
+- Make sure (.vpx), (.directb2s), and (.ini) files are all named the same
 - "BANANA!"